mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/installing/production/system-requirements/index.md

 Before installing DC/OS, you **must** ensure that your bootstrap node has the following prerequisites.

 <p class="message--important"><strong>IMPORTANT: </strong>If you specify `exhibitor_storage_backend: zookeeper`, the bootstrap node is a permanent part of your cluster.
 With `exhibitor_storage_backend: zookeeper`, the leader state and leader election of your Mesos masters is maintained in Exhibitor ZooKeeper on the bootstrap node.
-For more information, see the <a href="/mesosphere/dcos/2.1/installing/production/advanced-configuration/configuration-reference/">configuration parameter documentation</a>.</p>
+For more information, see the <a href="/mesosphere/dcos/{{ model.folder_version }}/installing/production/advanced-configuration/configuration-reference/">configuration parameter documentation</a>.</p>

 - The bootstrap node must be separate from your cluster nodes.